phfaist/flm/README.md

    ...
 ```

-The `$import:` target can also be a list to specify multiple configurations to
+The `$import:` target can specify multiple configurations to import.
+Each list
-import.
-Each list item can be a absolute or relative file path (`$import:
+item can be a absolute or relative file path (`$import: 'my-llm-config.yaml'` or
-'my-llm-config.yaml'` or `$import: /path/to/my/llm-config.yaml`), a URL
+`$import: /path/to/my/llm-config.yaml`), a URL (`$import:
-(`$import: https://example.com/my/llm-config.yaml`), or a fully qualified python
+https://example.com/my/llm-config.yaml`), or a fully qualified python package
-package name introduced with ``pkg:package_name`` (`$import:
+name introduced with ``pkg:package_name`` (e.g., `$import: pkg:llm_citations`).
-pkg:llm_citations`).
-If a package name is specified to the `$import` directive,
+If a package name is specified to the `$import` directive, the package is loaded
-the package is loaded and the default LLM configuration is extracted from it and
+and the default LLM configuration is extracted from it and included (the
-included (the `llm_default_import_config` attribute of the module is read; it is
+`llm_default_import_config` attribute of the module is read; it is assumed to be
-assumed to be a dictionary).
-You can optionally follow the package name by a
+a dictionary or a callable that returns a dictionary).
+You can optionally
-path to specify submodules/attributes to read instead of
+follow the package name by a path to specify submodules/attributes to read
-`llm_default_import_config`; e.g., ``pkg:mypackage/foo/bar`` will import the
+instead of `llm_default_import_config`; e.g., ``pkg:mypackage/foo/bar`` will
-module `mypackage` and import the configuration dictionary stored in
+import the module `mypackage` and import the configuration dictionary stored in
 ``mypackage.foo.bar``.
 LLM extention plugin/package authors can use this
 feature to offer preset customization configurations that can easily be included
 with ``pkg:some_llm_extension_package/some/preset/name``.